Using Gauge Blocks

 |

-Some woodworkers feel it is OK to make partial depth cuts, such as cutting tenon shoulders, with the work piece in contact with the rip fence and miter guide simultaneously.
-I believe that since setting up the gauge block is so simple, and just as accurate, avoiding this situation just makes sense.
-Even with a partial cut, it is possible for the workpiece to cock during the cut and produce a kickback.
-Taking the few seconds required to set up a gauge block is a very small price for the safety it provides.
+Some woodworkers feel it is OK to make partial depth cuts, such as cutting tenon shoulders with the work piece in contact with the rip fence and miter guide simultaneously.
+Of course, this is both wrong and dangerous for all of the same reasons laid out above.
+Since setting up the Gauge Block is so simple and just as accurate as any type of stop block or fixture, not using the Gauge Block is just dumb.
+Even with a partial depth cut, it is possible for the workpiece to cock during the cut and produce a kickback.
+Taking the few seconds required to set up a Gauge Block is a very small price for the safety it provides.

-Using a gauge block is a fast, simple (and usually free) way to make operating your table saw safer without compromising accuracy.
+Using a Gauge Block is a fast, simple (and usually free) way to make operating your table saw safer without compromising accuracy. this concept can also be applied to router tables.
 As is so often the case, learning to use even the simplest devices and techniques can substantially increase safety in our shops.
 Nothing is more important.

 Do you have a comment about this page? - Email Me!